Ghosting After A Serious Relationship

 I felt a bit calmer when I discovered that ghosting wasn’t induced by me.
 It told me I deserved respect and made me see that even if he never regrets ghosting me, I would be okay with it.
 That’s why I soon completely disassociated from him and didn’t want anything to do with him anymore.
 I was happy just spending time with friends and family because they had my best interests at heart.

-That was the day when my happiness stopped depending on an ex who ghosted me and the people who add no value to my life.
+That was the day my happiness stopped depending on an ex who ghosted me and the people who added no value to my life.

 So if you got ghosted after a serious relationship and you want your ex to make you feel better, know that you’re wasting your time.
-You’re wasting it on someone who’s interested only in helping himself or herself.
-It’s better that you forget about your ex and rely on yourself for as many things as possible in life.
+You’re wasting it on someone interested only in helping himself or herself.
+It’s better that you forget about your ex and rely on yourself for most things in life.

 And if you’d like to talk with us about someone who ghosted you, sign up for coaching with us.